 Specialization in Artificial Intelligence

 The Department of Computer Science is offering a two-year, thesis-based Master of Science in Computer Science (MSc) program with a specialization in Artificial Intelligence (AI).
-This program will offer a Fall and Winter intake.

 Students will develop the skills and knowledge to conduct research in the field of Computer Science with a focus on core AI techniques.
 Upon completion, students will be able to apply and select appropriate AI algorithms and techniques in a variety of industrial sectors and further advance the AI-related research.
 Topics will include deep learning, natural language processing, machine learning, image processing, pattern recognition, and other emerging technologies.
 Finally, students will develop research and application-based ethical awareness.